google-research-datasets/LaGOT/data/README.md

 # LaGOT groundtruth

-This directory contains LaGOT groundtruth annotations in two formats (for SOT evaluation and MOT evaluation) as well as trackers inference results (for the trackers published in WACV'24 paper) on LaGOT in the corresponding formats.
+This directory contains the LaGOT groundtruth annotations in two formats (for SOT evaluation and MOT evaluation) as well as the inference results of different trackers (for the trackers published in WACV'24 paper) on LaGOT in the corresponding formats.